Spectral viscosity method with generalized Hermite functions for nonlinear conservation laws: The Hermite spectral viscosity method

-\begin{theorem} Let $f\in C^1(\mathbb{R})$ be a nonlinear function such that $f(0)=0$, and there exists a primitive function $\bar{F}$ of $xf'(x)$.
+{We are now in the position to show the convergence of the scheme \eqref{eqn-spectral scheme-v}.} {The proof of the convergence of the scheme \eqref{eqn-spectral scheme-v} is similar to that of Theorem \ref{thm-u}.
+The differences are the delicate estimates, like those in \eqref{eqn-DxQ}-\eqref{eqn-Df}, \eqref{eqn-fourth term}-\eqref{eqn-third term}, etc.} { \begin{theorem} Let $f\in C^1(\mathbb{R})$ be a nonlinear function such that $f(0)=0$, and there exists a primitive function $\bar{F}$ of $xf'(x)$.
 Assume further that $u_0\in L^2(\mathbb{R})$.
-Let $v_N$ be the solution to the spectral approximation \eqref{eqn-spectral scheme-v}, which is uniformly bounded, i.e. \eqref{eqn-uniformly bounded-v} holds.
-We assume further that
+Let $v_N$ be the solution to the spectral approximation \eqref{eqn-spectral scheme-v}, which is uniformly bounded{, i.e.